Project Costs

 - Our Project Grants stream supports projects for up to three years

 - We do not make grants of over £120,000 (or £40,000 per year), and most grants we make are for much less than this.
-Each year we receive far a higher number of funding requests than we are able to support.
+Each year we receive a far higher number of funding requests than we are able to support.
 Applications for larger amounts are always more difficult for us to fund

-- If your project directly supports certain groups of especially vulnerable children and young people, you’ll be unable to apply for less than £15,001 per year
+- If your project directly supports certain groups of especially vulnerable children and young people, you’ll be unable to apply for less than £15,001 per year.
+In particular, this means work with children affected by child sexual exploitation, child criminal exploitation or serious youth violence.
+Our approach to funding work in these areas involves making larger grants, and building deeper relationships with delivery organisations

 When should you apply?